What is The MIND Diet?

 Here are ten foods emphasized in the MIND diet:

-- Leafy green vegetables: These include kale, spinach, collard greens, and turnip greens which are rich in folate, vitamin E, beta-carotene, lutein, and other nutrients that protect cognition, especially when people get older.
+- Leafy green vegetables: These include kale, spinach, collard greens, and turnip greens, which are rich in folate, vitamin E, beta-carotene, lutein, and other nutrients that protect cognition, especially as people age.

-- Berries: This includes blueberries, strawberries, and blackberries that are packed with antioxidants and health-promoting phytochemicals which are good for brain health.
+- Berries: This includes blueberries, strawberries, and blackberries packed with antioxidants and health-promoting phytochemicals that are good for brain health.
 (10)

 - Nuts: Nuts such as almonds, peanuts, and walnuts are a good source of healthy fats and protein, as well as vitamins and minerals such as B vitamins, magnesium, and potassium.

-- Beans: Beans such as black beans, lentils, and chickpeas are high in fiber, B vitamins, and plant-based protein.
+- Beans: Beans like black beans, lentils, and chickpeas are high in fiber, B vitamins, and plant-based protein.

 - Whole grains: These include whole grain bread, oats, quinoa, and brown rice.